discmagnet/quality.start/README.md

  **3 2 -** |            |               |
  **3 2 1** |            |               |

-Similarly, if the fifth batter hits a single, the base-out state transitions to 'man on 1st, 1 out' and we add a second counter to that state.
+Similarly, if the fifth batter hits a single, the base-out state transitions to "man on 1st, 1 out" and we add a second counter to that state.

 |          | **0 Out**  | **1 Out**     | **2 Out**
 :---------:|:----------:|:-------------:|:----------: